Property Tax Guide

 Millage Rate

-There are a few dozen tax districts in the Lowcountry, each having its own millage rate determined the county auditor for the provision of services in those districts.
+There are a few dozen tax districts in the Lowcountry, each having its own millage rate determined by the county auditor for the provision of services in those districts.

 Buying a home in Charleston?